-The provision of 'Green Guide' parsonages is at the centre of the BMSC policies.
+The provision of The Church Commissioners 'Green Guide' parsonages is at the centre of the Buildings Committee policies.
 Replacements necessary to achieve this are undertaken with the full consultation of clergy, patrons and PCCs.
-Revenue expenditure for maintenance is directly linked to the parish share and is therefore strictly controlled.
+Revenue expenditure for maintenance is linked to the parish share and is therefore strictly controlled.
 The properties which are most expensive to maintain are prioritised within the programme for replacement in due course.